Item 8: Familiarize yourself with reference and pointer types

 • A function that operates on owned items of some type can accept ToOwned so that it can also be called with references to items as well as moved items; any references passed to it will be replicated into a locally owned item.

-Although it's not a pointer type, it's worth mentioning the Cow type at this point, because it provides an alternative way of dealing with the same kind of situation.
-Cow is an enum that can hold either owned data, or a reference to borrowed data.
-The peculiar name stands for "clone-on-write": a Cow input can stay as borrowed data right up to the point where it needs to be modified, but becomes an owned copy at the point where the data needs to be altered.
+Although it's not a pointer type, the Cow type is worth mentioning at this point, because it provides an alternative way of dealing with the same kind of situation.
+Cow is an enum that can hold either owned data or a reference to borrowed data.
+The peculiar name stands for "clone-on-write": a Cow input can remain as borrowed data right up to the point where it needs to be modified, but it becomes an owned copy at the point where the data needs to be altered.

 Smart Pointer Types

-The Rust standard library includes a variety of types that act like pointers to some degree or another, mediated by the standard library traits described above.
-These smart pointer types each come with some particular semantics and guarantees, which has the advantage that the right combination of them can give fine-grained control over the pointer's behaviour, but has the disadvantage that the resulting types can seem overwhelming at first (Rc<RefCell<Vec<T>>> anyone?).
+The Rust standard library includes a variety of types that act like pointers to some degree or another, mediated by the standard library traits previously described.
+These smart pointer types each come with some particular semantics and guarantees, which has the advantage that the right combination of them can give fine-grained control over the pointer's behavior, but has the disadvantage that the resulting types can seem overwhelming at first (Rc<RefCell<Vec<T>>>, anyone?).

 #![allow(unused)]